Birth breathing methods are frequently overlooked as a vital part of the birthing preparation.

-In reality, the vital element of breathing is obvious when you realise that you can live without food or water for quite some time, yet you can’t live much longer than a few minutes without taking a breath.
+Essential element of breathing is obvious.
+We realise that we can live without food or water for quite some time, yet we can’t live more than a few minutes without taking a breath.

-Focused and intentional birth breathing helps you create a safe space to calmly participate in the wonderful experience of childbirth.
-As the birth unfolds, your breath can reconnect you with the natural ebb and flow of your body and surrender to the natural process.
+Focused breathing helps to create a safe space for a pregnant mum to calmly participate in the wonderful experience of childbirth.
+As the birth unfolds, her breath can reconnect her with the natural ebb and flow of her body and surrender to the natural process.

-- Between contractions – breathe IN through the nose (at a medium pace) to a count of four (4) and breathe OUT through the nose to a count of eight (8) This breath is relaxed, gentle and flowing freely.
-The out breath being longer allows the body to disperse carbon dioxide and stale air out of the lungs.
-This resting phase of breathing between contractions, helps you to remain deeply relaxed and to replenish your energy in preparation for the next contraction or “surge” as it is known in HypnoBirthing.
+- Between contractions – breathe IN through the nose (at a medium pace) to a count of four (4).
+And breathe OUT through the nose to a count of eight (8).
+This breath is relaxed, gentle and flowing freely.
+The out breath, being longer, allows the body to disperse carbon dioxide and stale air out of the lungs.
+This resting phase of breathing, between contractions, helps a pregnant mum to remain deeply relaxed.
+As a result to also rejuvenate her energy, in preparation for the next contraction or “surge” as it is known in Hypnobirthing.

 - During contractions – the breath is intended to fill your abdomen and lungs, just like filling a balloon.
 But the pace of the counting is very fast.
-So on the IN breath you count quickly to twenty (20) filling up as much as you can into your abdomen then into the lungs.
-On the OUT breath you also count to twenty (20) counting at the same quick pace as you deflate the abdomen like a balloon.
+So, on the IN breath you count quickly to twenty (20).
+Filling up as much as you can into your abdomen then into the lungs.
+On the OUT breath you also count to twenty (20), counting at the same quick pace while you deflate the abdomen like a balloon.
 This style of deep breathing is effective in releasing muscular tension and in reducing discomfort of a contraction.
-You will (most of the time) need to do two or three breaths like this over each contraction until it subsides.
-Each contraction lasts just over a minute at the peak of your labour, the contractions are a lot shorter at the beginning.
+You will (most of the time) need to do two or three breaths like this, over each contraction until it subsides.
+At the peak of your labour each contraction lasts just over a minute.
+Contractions are a lot shorter at the beginning.
 This balloon breathing (20 IN and 20 OUT breathing) helps to eliminate toxin build-up.
-During resting phase between contractions, go back to breathing as already described above for between contractions.
+During resting phase, between contractions, go back to breathing as already described above for between contractions.
 Breathing empowers a woman to fully participate in her birth experience, feeling calm and in control.

-- During crowning and pushing phase, as the baby descends you will get the urge to push, during these contractions the breathing changes.
-On the IN breath (without counting), take a good strong breath in to fill up your lungs as much as you can and as quickly as you can.
-Then on the OUT breath, slow the breath right down and strongly send the breath downward into your pelvis.
-During pushing phase you will need to do three or four of these breaths until the pressure of the contraction subsides.
-This type of breathing will help you to breathe your baby into the world, free of stress and strain.
-The old method of holding your breath and purple pushing is obsolete, replaced with a focused, controlled breath that eliminates muscular and physical tension or trauma.
+- During crowning and pushing phase, as the baby descends you will get the urge to push.
+During this stage you contractions change and the breathing changes.
+On the IN breath (without counting), take a good strong breath in, fill up your lungs as much as you can, as quickly as you can.
+Then on the OUT breath, slow the breath right down.
+Steadily and strongly send the breath energy downward into your pelvis. while in the pushing phase you will need to do three or four of these breaths, until the pressure of the contraction subsides.
+This type of directed breathing will help a woman to breathe her baby into the world, free of stress and strain.
+The old method of holding your breath and purple pushing is obsolete.
+Replaced with a focused, controlled breath that eliminates muscular and physical tension or trauma.
 During resting phase between contractions, go back to breathing as already described above for between contractions.
-Breathing your baby into the world lovingly and peacefully provides a wonderful welcome for your baby.
+Breathing your baby into the world lovingly and purposefully, provides a peaceful welcome for your baby.
 Most mums experience a sense of relief after childbirth and in many cases this may be accompanied by elation and peacefulness.

 - Surrendering rather than resisting contractions